ysree/awesome_notes/companies/QA_tellmeabout.md

 Hi, I’m Sreenivasa, working as Staff Engineer in VMware.
 I have 18 years of experience, including the last 9 years at VMware as part of the **vSphere System Test team**.

-My work focuses on ensuring the **quality, scalability, and reliability of vCenter and ESXi** in large-scale enterprise environments.
+My work focuses on ensuring the **quality, scalability, and reliability of vCenter** in large-scale environments.
 In VMware I do **system-level validation, automation, and framework design for distributed vSphere deployments**.
-I have contributed to validating vCenter across various dimensions — **scale, greenfield deployments, upgrades, performance, and resiliency** of production-scale customer environments.
+I have contributed to validating vCenter across various dimensions — **scale with differnt types of workloads like vms, containers, greenfield deployments, upgrades, performance, and resiliency** of production-scale customer environments.

-In my role, I work on **feature validation, writing test plans, implementing test strategies, setting up environments, running regression, test execution, bug tracking, automation, triaging issues, debugging large-scale systems**.
+In my role, I work on **feature validation, writing test plans, implementing test strategies, setting up environments, running regression, test execution, automation, triaging issues, debugging large-scale systems**.
 I work closely with developers to isolate root causes, whether it’s a product defect, infrastructure issue, or test gap.

  As Individual contributor, I **participate in sync meetings and design discussions** with **cross-functional teams, including product developers, feature QA, and performance teams, to align on priorities, test coverage, and upcoming feature readiness**.